 Sleep training is a modern technique of putting a baby to sleep, in which the infant learns to fall asleep on its own, without the assistance of parents or other tools.

-The ideal time to start falling asleep training is between the ages of 4 and 6, since the infant has previously ejected a night meal and her night’s sleep is expected to last between 6 and 8 hours.
-Of course, this does not eliminate the possibility of starting self-sleep training after 6 months; it may just be a little more difficult, since older kids have already developed some sleep patterns.
+The ideal time to start falling asleep training is between the ages of 4 and 6 since the infant has previously ejected a night meal, and her night’s sleep is expected to last between 6 and 8 hours.
+Of course, this does not eliminate the possibility of starting self-sleep training after six months; it may just be a little more complicated since older kids have already developed some sleep patterns.

 Tips for successful sleep training

-To ensure that your sleep training goes as easily as possible, consider the following recommendations:
+To ensure that your sleep training goes as quickly as possible, consider the following recommendations:

 - prepare in advance, physically and mentally

 - be patient and consistent

 - adjust to your baby’s sleep and awake rhythms

 - feed and change the baby before putting him to sleep

 - put the baby in the crib sleepy, not asleep